Soneji/docker-chromium/README.md

 ## Increasing Shared Memory Size

-To prevent crashes from happening when running Firefox inside a Docker container, the size of the shared memory located at `/dev/shm` must be increased.
+To prevent crashes from happening when running Chromium inside a Docker container, the size of the shared memory located at `/dev/shm` must be increased.
 The issue is documented [here].